soundio/sequence/README.md

 Where `root` is a number it represents root note as a MIDI number `0-11`.
 Where `root` is a string it must be a root note name, ie. `C`, `C♯`, `D` ... `A`, `B♭`, `B`.

-`mode` – STRING, represents the mode of a chord.
+`chord` – STRING, represents the mode of a chord.
 The mode identifier may be arbitrary, but these mode names have fixed meanings:

 | Symbol     | Meaning |